ARCHER2-HPC/archer2-website/about/feedback.md

 ## Escalations

-If you do not feel that your feedback has been satisfactorily addressed, please let us know by sending an email to the Director of HPC Services Director, [Josephine Beech-Brandt](mailto:j.beech-brandt@epcc.ed.ac.uk)
+If you do not feel that your feedback has been satisfactorily addressed, please let us know by sending an email to the Director of HPC Services, [Josephine Beech-Brandt](mailto:j.beech-brandt@epcc.ed.ac.uk)